eafflu/runtime/README.md

 ## rotationalVelocity

-The `rotationalVelocity` property of a game item allows for you to change the rotation of an object over time.
+The `rotationalVelocity` property of a game item allows for you to change the rotation over time.
 The value of `rotationalVelocity` determines how many degrees the objects rotates in each frame.

 Write the code to set the `rotationVelocity` property of the `enemy` game item to the value `10` and see what happens.

 ## onPlayerCollision

 The `onPlayerCollision` property holds a different kind of value.
-Instead of a number or a string, it's value is a function.
+Instead of a number or a string, its value is a function.
 The function is called whenever that game item collides with Halle.
 You may have noticed that our enemy passes through Halle without any kind of effect.
 That is because when the game item is first created, the function in the `onPlayerCollision` property does nothing.

 However, we can change that.
-Assign your own function to the `onPlayerCollision` property
+Fist, write an empty function and assign it to the `onPlayerCollision` property.

 ```js
 enemy.onPlayerCollision = function() {
 };
 ```

-To test that is is being called correctly, write the following code inside the function you just created.
+To test that is is being called correctly, add the following code inside the function you just created.

 ```js
 console.log('The enemy has hit Halle');